 - Radar and RF signal propagation, transmission, and reception

-In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:
+In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve the following:

-- Use knowledge of mathematics, science, and engineering.
+- Apply knowledge of mathematics, science, and engineering.

 - Design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.

 - Function on multidisciplinary teams.